 “No clue.
 I just know that something is off there, and it’s going to bother me until I find out what it is.”

-She placed her hand on my forearm.
+She put a hand on my forearm.
 “Be careful.
-People who go poking around in King business usually come to regret it.”
+People who go poking around in Kings’ business usually come to regret it.”

 “Then Jakob gave me the most intense orgasm of my entire life.”